CheeseCakeyy/Spaceship_Titanic-Iterative-ML-approach/readme.md

 ## Future Work
 - Model ensembling (RF + XGB + LGBM)
 - Feature interaction discovery
-- Probability calibration and threshold tuning
-- Explore CatBoost for native categorical handling (Implemented/Achived)
+- Explore CatBoost for native categorical handling (Explored)
 - Automating the feature creation by wrapping it into a function